Skip to main content

 2. In Select or create an IAM key, select your key.

 3. In Preview incoming data, view the events coming in to Lumi.
 Lumi automatically refreshes the preview pane to display the latest events.
+The preview pane only shows events with timestamps in the last 24 hours.

 4. Click Explore events to see more events associated with the IAM key.
 The explore view populates the search bar with your IAM key ID and the receiver type.
 For example: